Basic Science Pharmacology

 • Timing is critical: Reversal should be given as soon as ICH is confirmed in patients on anticoagulation — hematoma expansion occurs rapidly in the first hours and drives worse outcomes

-• Tranexamic acid (TXA): Antifibrinolytic; TICH-2 trial showed reduced hematoma expansion in ICH but no improvement in functional outcomes; role remains adjunctive
+• Tranexamic acid (TXA): Antifibrinolytic; TICH-2 trial showed reduced hematoma expansion in ICH but no improvement in functional outcomes; role remains adjunctive.
+FASTEST (2025 NEJM, Liotta et al.) tested ultra-early TXA (<2 h) in spontaneous ICH — NEGATIVE primary outcome.
+TICH-2 modest signal; TXA not routinely recommended for spontaneous ICH.

 Board Pearl

 Match the anticoagulant to its reversal agent: Warfarin → 4-factor PCC + vitamin K. Dabigatran → idarucizumab (only DOAC with a monoclonal antibody reversal).
-Factor Xa inhibitors → andexanet alfa (or PCC if unavailable).
+Factor Xa inhibitors → andexanet alfa (or PCC if unavailable; ANNEXA-I raised thrombotic concerns — 4F-PCC is a reasonable alternative).
 Heparin → protamine.
-PATCH trial showed platelet transfusion did NOT improve outcomes in antiplatelet-related ICH.
+PATCH (2016) showed platelet transfusion in antiplatelet-related spontaneous ICH was associated with WORSE outcomes — do NOT transfuse platelets for antiplatelet-related ICH with normal platelet count.

 Vasospasm Prophylaxis — Nimodipine